 The brakes have 16 different adjustable levels, designed to help you avoid backlash and stop any bird nesting from occurring.
 The 6.3:1 gear ratio is a little lower than many of the other options which makes reeling a little bit more of a challenge but it certainly isn’t uncomfortably low.

-Though this reel doesn’t feel quite as nimble and flexible as some of the others, it is hard to argue with the value-for-money and the fact that this has such a brilliant level of durability.
+No baitcaster under $50 can compare with this reel.
+Though it doesn’t feel quite as nimble and flexible as some of the others, it is hard to argue that this baitcasting reel under $100 has such a brilliant level of durability.
 Perfect for trying to catch something big.

 Abu Garcia baitcasting reels have a huge level of variation in terms of price, and some of their baitcasters are far more affordable than others.
 One of the cheaper options, which still has plenty to offer, is this, the Abu Garcia Pro Max Low Profile Baitcasting Fishing Reel.